cyclestreets/cyclestreets-setup/README.md

 # Add your username to the rollout group
 sudo adduser `whoami` rollout

-# Your existing shell cannot obtain the privileges of this new group;
+# The adduser command above can't add your existing shell process to the
-# you may replace it with:
+# new rollout group; you may want to replace it by doing:
 exec newgrp rollout

 # Login